Skill or chance?

 What distribution of points would you get by chance alone?

 The spread of points at a particular time in the season can be visualised by a histogram.
 On the horizontal axis mark all the total scores a team could possibly have achieved so far.
 These range from 0 to the maximal number resulting from a team winning all its matches up to this point.
 Against each of these possible scores, plot the number of teams that have achieved that particular score.
-You can see the histogram for the 2006-2007 league as it progresses by clicking on the show histogram button in the animation above.

 For each, the actual league and the chance league, we'll look at two quantities: the mean, describing the average number of points per team, and the variance, describing the spread of points around this average.
 The two variances are the numbers we will compare, as they will tell us to what extent the observed spread is a result of chance.